 By Nancy Leong.
 Full Text.
 Appendix.

-Suppose that a municipality hires a police officer, teacher, jail guard, or other official with an extensive record of past misconduct—someone the municipality should have known better than to hire.
+Suppose that a municipality hires a police officer, teacher, corrections officer, or other official with an extensive record of past misconduct—someone the municipality should have known better than to hire.
 When such an employee causes a violation of constitutional rights, the injured party often brings a civil rights suit under 42 U.S.C. § 1983, arguing that the municipality failed to screen the wrongdoer prior to hiring.
 Yet little is known about how such lawsuits play out on the ground.

 Because liability for bad hiring is so rare, municipalities have little incentive to screen employees carefully.
-These lackluster screening practices result in dubious hiring decisions and enable the serial job-hopping of municipal employees who are fired or resign under threat of termination for misconduct.
+These lackluster screening practices result in dubious hiring decisions and en- able the serial job-hopping of municipal employees who are fired or resign under threat of termination for misconduct.
 The result is that the public is endangered by powerful officials who likely should not have been hired in the first place.
-But all is not lost for civil rights advocates: the Article concludes with a suite of interventions both within and beyond litigation that can combat the problem of bad hiring.
+But all is not lost for civil rights advocates: this Article concludes with a suite of interventions both within and beyond litigation that can combat the problem of bad hiring.